-My head full of pictures that I saw, stories that I've heard, Buena Vista Social Club on my playlist all the time, the excitement and the hype was building up before I arrived on the shores of this beautiful island, the biggest of the Caribbean Islands.
+My head full of pictures that I saw, stories that I've heard, Buena Vista Social Club on my playlist all the time, the excitement and the hype was building up before I arrived on the shores of this beautiful island.

-Like with most of my adventures and travels, there was a thrill to the journey as well.
-When I booked this great price tickets, it was only after that I checked that October is the end of hurricane season.
+However, there was a thrill to the journey as well.
+When I booked this great price tickets, it was only after I checked that October is the end of hurricane season.
 I thought it can't be that bad, it's the end of the season, right?
 Guess what?!
 Just before our travel hurricane Matthew destroyed Haiti, eastern part of Cuba, and devastated a lot of Caribbean islands.
-I am sure you have heard of this on the news every day for 2 weeks if not more.
-I wasn't sure if we can fly but the airline V-company did not cancel our flight, and so we went to the airport ready for the trip!
+I wasn't sure if we can fly.
+The airline V-company did not cancel our flight, and so we went to the airport ready for the trip!
 The flight was a joy and bliss (as always with V-company).
 As we landed in Havana, hurricane Matthew was approaching shores of Florida.
-Lucky for us ufff
+Lucky for us! ufff

 First impressions... are forever make them count - and my impression of Cuba has been wonderful.
 I remember vividly the route from the airport to the hotel, the small streets of Havana leading up to our hotel.
-The colourful houses and the ever present greens, I think I wasn't expecting the island to be so green.
+The ever present green trees, I think I wasn't expecting it to be so green.

 Museum of Revolution where you explore the history of turbulent times of Cuban past, as well as revolution that shaped Cuba we know today.
 Famous plazas, that is squares (eng.) with mostly photographed UNESCO restored square - Plaza Vieja that gives you an idea of how Havana could look like if the upkeep work was carried out continuously.